 Homeowners aren’t the only ones who suffer.
-Commercial businesses rely on power every day to run supply chains, manufacture critical products, and serve customers who need help.
+Commercial businesses rely on power daily to run supply chains, manufacture critical products, and serve customers who need help.
 Without electricity, a company immediately faces outage costs.

-After damage like that, it can take some time to rebuild trust in your customer base, and the costs for that effort can add up quickly.
+After damage like that, rebuilding trust in your customer base can take time, and the costs for that effort can add up quickly.

 Damaged Equipment or Inventory

-On a more granular level, when the power is out, business activities are heavily limited.
+On a more granular level, business activities are heavily limited when the power is out.
 Office workers won’t be able to log on to the internet or even run machines to get work done internally.
 A call support center won’t be available to support anyone, and many job roles will be effectively rendered useless until power is restored.

 Ineffective Customer Care

 On that note, customer service can sharply drop off when a power outage hits.
 Without power, you can’t even communicate to your customers why you’re unable to help them, so they’re left to come to their own assumptions about what happened.
-This may turn them off from the business entirely, leading them to wind up with a competitor who still has power instead.
+This may turn them off from the business entirely, leading them to end up with a competitor who still has power.

-When big data centers lose power, they can lose access to silos of critical information to large enterprises and small businesses alike.
+When big data centers lose power, they can lose access to silos of critical information for large enterprises and small businesses.
 Many data centers use cloud computing resources to reduce the impact, but the frequency of outages is on the rise.
-The cost of data center downtime is staggering, causing an average loss upwards of $5,000 per hour.
+The cost of data center downtime is staggering, causing an average loss of upwards of $5,000 per hour.

 Supply Chain Ripples

-When one business is affected by a power outage, that can lead to a domino effect.
+A power outage can lead to a domino effect when one business is affected by a power outage.
 B2B (Business to Business) companies that rely on each other to create a strong power chain can quickly come crumbling down.
 Think about it.
-If a manufacturer’s equipment is down, they won’t provide the inventory they promised.
+If a manufacturer’s equipment is down, they won’t provide the promised inventory.
 The logistics company that was supposed to transport the stock can no longer manage and route their drivers through software.
-The grocery store waiting for that truckload of inventory had to throw out all of their frozen and refrigerated product, making the demand for that expected delivery even higher.
+The grocery store waiting for that truckload of inventory had to throw out all of its frozen and refrigerated products, making the demand for that expected delivery even higher.